BT Group: Overcharging

 In February 2017, a review of the telecoms market by Ofcom found that BT's landline only contracts provided poor value to customers.
 Ofcom ordered BT to reduce their prices but stopped short of demanding that customers were compensated.
 In January 2021, Law firm Mishcon de Reya filed a claim with the Competition Appeal Tribunal against BT worth £600 million, accusing them of historic overcharging on landlines.
 The class action lawsuit claims BT have increased their prices for line-only services every year since 2009, whilst the wholesale cost for delivering these services has reduced.
 The claimants suggest that customers could be entitled to compensation of up to £500 each.

 Bidding rules violation

 In 2020, BT was fined £6.3m by the telecoms regulator Ofcom for violating the law on a large public sector deal in Northern Ireland.
 Under Ofcom's regulations, the BT network shall handle all wholesale customers similarly.
-In its report, Ofcom found that BT's network violated the rules by failing to supply Eir with the same details on its on-demand fiber-to-the-premises offering as its own rival team.
+In its report, Ofcom found that BT's network violated the rules by failing to supply Eir with the same details on its on-demand fibre-to-the-premises offering as its own rival team.